pyscf/pyscf.github.io/source/user/adc.rst

 * Density-fitted (DF) algorithm

- Memory and disk usage greatly reduced by approximating two-electron integrals.
+ The memory and disk usage can be greatly reduced by approximating the two-electron integrals with density-fitting.
 A simple example of a DF-ADC(2) calculation is::

     from pyscf import gto, scf, adc, df